 Those who violate the conditions of supervised probation may be removed from the program.
 These individuals will be ordered to appear in court to face the original charges.
 Some of the violations that could result in removal include being arrested for another crime or failing to satisfy financial obligations.

 Those who complete the program are eligible to have their criminal charges dismissed.
 This process of expungement is completed by the First Judicial District.

 Experienced Defense Attorney for Criminal Cases in Philadelphia

 Those who are convicted of criminal offenses may face lengthy jail sentences and have significant fines imposed.
-Attorney Joseph D. Lento has the skills and experience necessary to effectively defend clients in these matters.
+The attorneys at the Lento Law Firm have the skills and experience necessary to effectively defend clients in these matters.
 Contact the office today for a case consultation at (215) 535-5353.